mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 She pulled her spear on him, and he swatted it away, "You threaten my life with your spear.
 But how do you threaten a man who has lost meaning in his life?"

-With a flick of the wrist, she sliced through a fatty part of his thigh, making Kip shout out in pain.
+With a flick of the wrist, she sliced through a fatty part of his side, making Kip shout out in pain.

 "With a spear," she said.